hbctraining/Training-modules/Rmarkdown/lesson.md

 ### Generating the report

-As the final chunk in the analysis, it is recommended to run the `sessionInfo()` function.
-This function will output the R version and the versions of all libraries loaded in the R environment.
-The versions of the tools used is important information for reproduction of your analysis in the future.

 Once we've finished creating an RMarkdown file containing code chunks, we finally need to knit the report.
-You can knit it by using the `knit()` function, or by just clicking on "knit" in the panel above the script.
+You can knit it by using the `knit()` function, or by just clicking on "knit" in the panel above the script as we had done in our first activity in this lesson.

 When executing `knit()` on a document, by default this will generate an HTML report.
 If you would prefer a different document format, this can be specified in the YAML header with the `output:` parameter.
 You can also click on the button in the panel above the script and click on "Knit" to get the various options as shown below: